-Management has evaluated subsequent events through September 10, 2020, the date the financial statements were available to be issued.
-There were no material subsequent events that occurred between January 1, 2020 through September 10, 2020 that required disclosure in the financial statements except as follows:
+Management has evaluated subsequent events through September 16, 2021, the date the financial statements were available to be issued.
+There were no material subsequent events that occurred between January 1, 2021 through September 16, 2021 that required disclosure in the financial statements.